Essential Guide to Installing Your Garmin Fishfinder for Optimal Fishing Performance

 4. First Boot-Up: Initial Settings

-Once installed, power on the Garmin Fishfinder:
+Once installed, power up the Garmin Fishfinder to:

-• Enable GPS/Charting (if supported)
+• Enable GPS/Charting features (if applicable).

 5. Sonar Configuration & Calibration